LeafCoders/orbicular/README.md

   > settings.logoSrc = './custom/mylogo.png';
   > settings.welcomeContent = '<p>"This is the welcome text."</p>';

+* Install Chomre extension "Close Kiosk" and set setting `terminateTime` to `03:55` to exit kiosk mode and terminate Chrome gracefully at time 03:55.
 * Start the application by opening `index.html` with either Safari, Chrome or Firefox.